 Michigan Marrow Walk & Fun Run

-Be The Match North Central is excited to host the 2018 Michigan Marrow 5K that unites communities across Michigan in support of helping patients in need of a bone marrow transplant.
-With your support in fundraising as an individual or team, you help more patients afford transplant, add potential marrow donors to the Be The Match Registry®, and make more life-saving research possible.
+Be The Match® is proud to host the Michigan Marrow Walk & Fun Run.
+This Michigan Marrow Walk & Fun Run unites communities across Westland, MI in support of helping patients in need of a blood stem cell transplant.
+With your support as a race participant and through individual/team fundraising, you help more patients afford transplant, add potential new blood stem cell donors to the Be The Match Registry, and make more life-saving research possible.

-Michigan Marrow 5K is an event for people of all ages and fitness levels.
-Take the first step by registering for the Michigan Marrow 5K.
+The Michigan Marrow Walk & Fun Run is suitable for people of all ages and fitness levels.
+Take the first step to saving lives and register for the 5K today!

-Proceeds from this event will benefit Be The Match..
+Proceeds from this event benefit the life-saving work of Be The Match.

 Stories of Hope